Chaduke/paddles_balls_blocks_walls/README.md

 TODO List:

 Short Term
-- Add 10 more stages for a total of 50 by next week Dec 22, 2024
+-
-- Add custom music and sounds for stages, menus, wherever it seems to fit and feel right. (working on it)
+- Add more custom stages and music.
-- Convert menus to fully 3D (still working on Help Menu)
+- Convert menus to fully 3D (Help Menu mostly done)

 Long Term
-- Create a clone of all 50 original levels from Block 1.30 (40 done)
+- Create a clone of all 50 original levels from Block 1.30 (Done)
-- Add 50 new unique stages
+- Add 50 new unique stages (3 so far, lots of work to do here)
-- Create original sounds, music, themes and customization features
+- Create original sounds, music, themes and customization features (well underway)
 - Create teaching videos on modding the game and Godot tips / short tutorials

 =========================================================